 Microsoft outages caused by CrowdStrike software glitch paralyze airlines, other businesses.
 Here's what to know.

 Banks, airlines, television networks and health systems around the world that rely on Microsoft 365 apps reported widespread outages Friday.
-Thousands of flights and train services were cancelled in the U.S. and Europe and there were disruptions to many other public and retail services around the world.
+Thousands of flights and train services were cancelled globally, including more than 1,000 in the U.S., and there were disruptions to many other public and retail services.

 Here's what we know about the outages: